 GENERAL INFORMATION

 Date: Location (County):

 ERCOT Asset Code: LaaR's QSE:

 Load Resource Name: Load Point Name: (multiple points only)

-INSTRUCTIONS (muniple points only)
+Instructions (multiple points only)

-that is providing Ancillary Services annual verification is performed bet Resource.
-The Telemetry Test Resource submitted to ERCOT during a specimultiple breakers and/or under frequency Service), please submit one form pethis form to the actual telemetered verification.
-10.2, General Capacity Testing Requirements, a Load acting as a Resource shall have its telemetry attributes verified by ERCOT annually.
-This tween the Load acting as a Resource and the QSE representing the ults should reflect the actual status of each of the telemetered points being ified interval.
-If the LaaR consists of more than one Load point with uency relays (the latter applicable to LaaRs providing Responsive Reserver Load point.
-ERCOT will perform a comparison of the data provided or values received by ERCOT.
-Any significant variances will be reported correct.
+that is providing Ancillary Services stannual verification is performed between Resource.
+The Telemetry Test Resultsubmitted to ERCOT during a specific multiple breakers and/or under frequency.
+Please submit one form per this form to the actual telemetered variations. .2, General Capacity Testing Requirements, a Load acting as a Resource hall have its telemetry attributes verified by ERCOT annually.
+This ween the Load acting as a Resource and the QSE representing the its should reflect the actual status of each of the telemetered points being red interval.
+If the LaaR consists of more than one Load point with ency relays (the latter applicable to LaaRs providing Responsive Reserve Load point.
+ERCOT will perform a comparison of the data provided on lues received by ERCOT.
+Any significant variances will be reported breect.
 ERCOT will send the QSE a copy of each validated test form.

-TELEMETRY TEST RESULTS

 Start Time Interval:

-LaaR Breaker Status:Re sponse MW:
+LaaR Breaker Status:Resp oonse MW:

-UFR Status:MV W at Maximum Load:
+UFR Status:MW at Maximum Load:

-providing Responsive Reserve Service sity for each LaaR will be capped to the Maximum Load test level
+roviding Responsive Reserve Service y for each LaaR will be capped to the Maximum Load test level

-By signature below, the LaaR Representation where applicable, are in place and for esentative certifies that the telemetry and high set under frequency relays, fully functional.
+By signature below, the LaaR Repres where applicable, are in place and ful entative certifies that the telemetry and high set under frequency relays, ly functional.

 SUBMITTAL

 LaaR Representative Name: Signature:

 QSE Representative: Date submitted to ERCOT:

 ERCOT Validation By: Date: